How to Bake Egg-free With Easy Egg Substitutes

 Simply omitting gums from your recipes is not an option.
 Gums

-not only affect the appearance and texture
+not only affect the appearance and texture of your baked goods,

 but also taste.